-VuSitu: refers to the Android-based app downloaded from the Google Play Store and installed on your tablet.
-The VuSitu app is the Android-based user interface and control application for the Smartroll and enables collection of water quality field parameters.
+VuSitu: Refers to the Android or iOS-based app downloaded from the Google Play Store or the Apple App Store and installed on your tablet.
+The VuSitu app is the user interface and control application for In-Situ multiparameter meters and enables collection of water quality field parameters.

-Win-Situ: Refers to the Windows software downloaded from the In-Situ website1 and installed on your laptop or desktop computer.
-Low-flow test templates used within iSitu and/or VuSitu are created in WinSitu and then transferred to the tablet.
+Win-Situ: Refers to the Windows software downloaded from the In-Situ website and installed on your laptop or desktop computer.
+Low-flow test templates used within VuSitu are created in WinSitu and then transferred to the tablet.